lzgabel/zdb/README.md

 ### Local CLI

-Alternatively to the strategies above you can download the fat-jar and script and run that locally
+Alternatively to the strategies above, you can download the fat-jar and script and run that locally.

 ```bash
 cd /usr/bin